How to Verify Emails through Web Script

 When you verify email addresses through the script, set only 1 connection on the Advanced Email Verifier menu bar because the script cannot verify multiple email addresses simultaneously.
 If you own more than one web site, you can upload the script to all sites and enter several script URLs in the Advanced Email Verifier Settings.

-Or, you can rename the aev7.php file and upload many .php files on the same site, for example, aev1.php, aev2.php, aev3.php etc. Then enter all URLs in the Settings.
+Or, you can rename the aev7.php file and upload many .php files to the same site, for example, aev1.php, aev2.php, aev3.php etc. Then enter all URLs in the Settings.
 In this case you can set as many Connections as the number of scripts you use in the Settings.
 And make sure you have enough web server resources to deal with a high load coming from the scripts used to verify emails.